On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Mathematical Preliminaries

 where the locations of the Dirac masses $x_k$ are pairwise distinct, we have

-We also consider the set of positive Radon measures $\Radp$, which are Radon measures $w$ such that $\dotp{w}{\varphi}\geq 0$ for any positive continuous function $\varphi$ on $\TT$.
-The set of probability measures, \emph{i.e.} nonnegative measures $w$ with total-variation norm $\mnorm{w}= 1$, is denoted by $\Pp(\TT)$.
+We also consider the set of nonnegative Radon measures $\Radp$, which are Radon measures $w$ such that $\dotp{w}{\varphi}\geq 0$ for any positive continuous function $\varphi$ on $\TT$.
+Similarly, we define the set of nonpositive Radon measures as $\Radn$.